bjdash/apic-docs/installing-apic.md

 You can use APIC directly from your browser by visiting [http://myapic.com/app](http://myapic.com/app).

-Warning: The web version of APIC \(API testing\) suffers with the limitation of CORS where browsers don't allow access to resources of other domains unless the response contains **Access-Control-Allow-Origin **header with a value of "**\***" or "**myapic.com**" \(without the quotes\).
+**Warning**: The web version of APIC \(API testing module\) suffers with the limitation of CORS where browsers don't allow access to resources of other domains unless the response contains **Access-Control-Allow-Origin **header with a value of "**\***" or "**myapic.com**" \(without the quotes\).
 To overcome this issue you need to install a plugin that will allow APIC to access resources on other domains by adding **Access-Control-Allow-Origin: \* **header.
 You can download the helper plugin for chrome from [https://chrome.google.com/webstore/detail/apic-extension/dejjobgejdajdjjhjcindbjcfohoiehn](https://chrome.google.com/webstore/detail/apic-extension/dejjobgejdajdjjhjcindbjcfohoiehn?hl=en)

 For Firefox/IE/Safari you can install equivalent plugins that allows modifying **Access-Control-Allow-Origin **header.